 3. Cite Your Sources

-summarize.
+Citations reflect the work you put into your project and give credit to the authors.
+You must cite when you quote, paraphrase, or summarize.
 Even if you changed the words, you need to give credit to the source where the idea originated.
-Failure to provide citations is
+Failure to provide citations is plagiarism.
+This is cheating and unacceptable.

 Back